AzureAD/microsoft-authentication-library-for-dotnet/README.md

 ### ADAL.PCL.CoreCLR

-* This project contains the source of the platform specific implementation for Core CLR (still in preview).
+* This project contains the source of the platform specific implementation for Core CLR (still in preview) (.NET Standard 1.1).

 ### ADAL.PCL.iOS